 Remember, it’s better to start with a minimum viable product (MVP) and add more features in future iterations based on user feedback.

-Once the design is finalized, it’s time to start the development phase.
+Once the design is finalized, it’s time to start the mobile app development phase.
 This is where your app starts to take shape, and the functionality is implemented.

 In the frontend development phase, you’ll be responsible for creating the user interface and experience of your app.
 This involves using technologies like HTML, CSS, and JavaScript to build the visual elements that users interact with.